afni/afni/doc/afni_sphinx/FATCAT/DealingWithGrads.rst

 where every component of the above dyadic matrix, **G**, is simply multiplied by the DW factor, *b*.
-All the other notations, symmetries and relations remain the same, including the distinctions in row- or diagonal-first notations.
-Of note, TORTOISE by default uses and outputs a *row-first* *b*\-matrix; if you use the 'AFNI_SAVE' option at the end of DIFF_PREP, however, the output matrix is actually a *diagonal-first* *b*\-matrix (AKA: AFNI-style).
+All the other notations, symmetries and relations for the *b*\-matrices remain the same as for the *g*\-matrices, including the distinctions in row- or diagonal-first notations.

+Of note, TORTOISE functions typically use and output a *row-first* *b*\-matrix (with the factors of 2, as above).

+.. note:: In some versions of TORTOISE v2.*, there is an 'AFNI_SAVE'
+          option that can be used when exporting the *b*\-matrix; in this case, the output matrix is *diagonal-first*, such as would be called "AFNI-style" above.  **However**, this issue is further complicated by the fact that some versions of TORTOISE had the factor of 2 included, which AFNI typically does not use...
+This is actually easily managed because the conversion from matrix-to-vector is not affected by that factor of two (in an interesting algebraic quirk, only the sign information comes from the off-diagonal elements for this operation); so one could convert the TORTOISE matrix to a vector and then to an AFNI style matrix in such cases.

+          TORTOISE v3.* does not appear to have these options as yet;
+          we only deal with and convert the TORTOISE-style matrices.

 The following figure shows a comparison of the same few lines of four